carpeliam/at-journal-2024/src/entries/at-day-69-clarks-ferry-shelter-to-yellow-springs-campsite.md

 ---
-title: "AT Day 69: Clarks Ferry Shelter to Yellow Springs Campsite"
+day: 69
-date: 2024-06-10
+date: 2024-06-10T00:00:00.000Z
+dateStr: 6/10/2024
 location: Clarks Ferry Shelter
+destination: Yellow Springs Campsite
 start: 1154.5
 end: 1174.6
-miles: 20.1
 sleep: Tent
 mood: 🙂
+title: "AT Day 69: Clarks Ferry Shelter to Yellow Springs Campsite"
+sleepScore: 51
+garminFeedback: LISTEN_TO_YOUR_BODY
+recoveryTime: 131
+recoveryTimeFactorFeedback: GOOD
+sleepHistoryFactorFeedback: POOR
+trainingReadiness: 33
 ---
 PBG and Martian tented out a mile past the shelter at a nice view, and I caught up to them while they were taking down.
 This was a nice spot to have some breakfast, so I chilled out for a bit with them.
 Just a little bit later, I ran into an older couple doing trail magic, and we sat and had twizzlers and oranges and asked when the rocks would get rocky.